International Court & Tribunal Internships

 To date, more than fifty UT Law students have taken advantage of these extraordinary internship opportunities.
 UT Law graduate Kenn Kern's clerkship at the International Criminal Tribunal for the Former Yugoslavia and UT Law graduate Jay Bischoff's work prosecuting genocide cases at the International Criminal Tribunal for Rwanda highlight two stories of UT students.

-Call for Applications: Spring 2014 Internships
+Call for Applications: Summer/Fall 2015 Internships

 International Criminal Tribunal for the Former Yugoslavia (ICTY)